José Contreras: New York Yankees

-Contreras defected from Cuba in October 2002 while pitching for the Cuban national team during the Americas Series in Saltillo, Coahuila, Mexico, leading the Yankees to sign him to a four-year, $32 million deal on December 26, 2002.
+The Yankees signed Contreras to a four-year, $32 million deal on December 26, 2002.

 Contreras went 7–2 and posted a 3.30 ERA in 18 games (nine starts), but he spent two months on the disabled list with a subscapularis strain, had four stops in the minor leagues, and was in and out of the bullpen.
 As a starter, Contreras was 6–1 with a 2.34 ERA.
 Out of the bullpen, he was 1–1 with a 7.43 ERA.
 His best game occurred on September 23 at U.S. Cellular Field, in which he shut out the White Sox for eight innings while striking out nine.
 Contreras appeared in eight postseason games, pitching 11 innings total, with a 5.73 ERA striking out 17.

 The Yankees inserted Contreras into the starting rotation from the start of the 2004 camp, but he was inconsistent.
 Contreras was optioned to the minor leagues for approximately a month (May 5 through May 21).
 His best start occurred on June 27, against the New York Mets.
 He struck out ten batters, but what was more important to him is that for the first time since being in Cuba, Contreras got to pitch in front of his ex-wife, Miriam and daughters, Naylan and Naylenis.